From Mexico with Love: Plot

-After a hard days work, Maria is stopped and charmed by the farm owner's cocky and pugilist son Robert while Hector looks on with uncertainty.
+After a hard day’s work, Maria is stopped and charmed by the farm owner's cocky and pugilist son Robert while Hector looks on with uncertainty.
 While taking a walk around the ranch, Hector and Maria happen upon Robert's training session where he is sparring.
-Hector comments to Maria while although Robert is very good, he has trouble with his balance.
-Overheard, Robert takes it as an insult.
-However, Robert's trainer, the alcoholic Billy Jenks agrees with Hector.
+Hector comments to Maria that, although Robert is very good, he has trouble with his balance.
+Overhearing this, Robert takes it as an insult.
+However, Robert's trainer, the alcoholic Billy Jenks, agrees with Hector.

 Still feeling slighted, Robert challenges Hector on the spot.
 After getting outfitted, Hector and Robert spar but it quickly gets out of hand and has to be broken up by Billy.
-"Big Al" Stevens, the racist and brutish farm owner and Robert's father shows up and yells at Billy for letting Hector in the ring despite Tito and Billy saying that Hector shows promising talent.
+"Big Al" Stevens, the racist and brutish farm owner, and Robert's father show up.
+Billy is yelled at for letting Hector in the ring despite Tito and Billy saying that Hector shows promising talent.
 Al has none of it, and is firm in his wanting Robert to become a champion by any means necessary.
-Billy finds steroids in Robert's training bag and when Al reacts indifferently to it, Billy quits finally fed up.
+Billy finds steroids in Robert's training bag and when Al reacts indifferently to it, Billy quits, finally fed up.

-A few days later, Robert shows up with Maria to Hector's suite and offers him money for the sparring session the other day stating he earned it.
-Hector refuses it stating he doesn't accept charity.
+A few days later, Robert shows up with Maria to Hector's suite and offers him money for the sparring session the other day, saying he earned it.
+Hector refuses, saying he doesn't accept charity.
 When Robert leaves, Maria yells at Hector for being so prideful to which Hector responds that people like Robert play games and that as workers, they are nothing more than playthings.
 Furious, Maria storms away.

 The next day on payday, the supervisors rant on how short the crop pickings are and begin to slash the worker's pay by bucket instead of by day as agreed upon previously.
 When Hector's mother's work is inspected, the supervisor's out of spite give her less than half day's work.
 When Hector argues with them, all the supervisors do is insult him.
 Enraged, Hector fights with the supervisors and beats them down (and unintentionally hits Tito when he tries to stop him).
 Robert walks in and subdues Hector and Al kicks Hector off the farm warning him that if he tries to come back, he will deport everyone.